slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Absence diminishes minor passions and inflames great ones, as the wind douses a candle and fans a fire."  -- François de La Rochefoucauld [1613]*
 > *"Early internet: meeting someone online?
 Probably a weirdo.
 Now: meeting someone without an online presence?
 Definitely a weirdo."  -- signulll@x*
 > *"If you love a flower don’t pick it up.
 Because if you pick it up it dies and it ceases to be what you love.
 So if you love a flower, let it be.
 Love is not about possession.
 Love is about appreciation."  -- Osho*
-> *"Men dream about virgins.
-Women dream about monsters.
-Who’s more perverted?"  -- Rivelino*
 > *"Modern dating is basically learning all about someone until you are no longer attracted to them—sometimes it takes one date, sometimes it takes years."  -- signulll@x*
 > *"Never has anyone done something entirely for others.
 All love is self-love.
 Think of those you love: dig deeply and you will see that you do not love them; you love the pleasant sensations that this love produces in you!
 You love the desire, not the desired." -- Friedrich Nietzsche [1844]*
 > *"Porn has prolonged more marriages than it’s ever destroyed."  -- Rollo Tomasi*
-> *"Sexuality is spontaneous chemical reaction between two parties, not a process of negotiation."  -- Rollo Tomasi*
 > *"Some advice i gave to my friend: your value as a man should never be reduced to how you look.
 On dating apps that’s all you are—your height, & your face.
 It’s an endless police lineup for women to pick from, with nothing else factored in.
 The apps flattens you into a 2D commodity, judged in milliseconds.
 If you value yourself in any meaningful way, you should never partake in such a marketplace, ever."  -- signulll@x*
 > *"The desire to be loved is the last illusion.
 Give it up and you’ll be so free."  -- Margaret Atwood*
 > *"There are only two ways to appreciate or understand how insanely rare a genuine connection with someone truly is: 1) getting older 2) insanely crazy heartbreak. there are simply no other ways."  -- signulll@x*
 > *"There are three qualities to look for in a partner: intelligence, energy, and integrity.
 You need all three.
 You can’t compromise on any one of them."  -- Naval Ravikant [1974]*
 > *"When I think I’m unfairly hated, I try to remember that I’m unfairly loved."  -- R.C.
 Sproul*
-> *"When women love us, they forgive us everything, even our crimes; when they do not love us, they give us credit for nothing, not even our virtues"  -- Honoré De Balzac [1799]*
+> *"Men dream about virgins.
+Women dream about monsters.
+Who’s more perverted?"  -- Rivelino*
 > *"Your "loyalty" doesn’t mean anything to her if you can’t get other women.
 That’s not being loyal, that’s being a loser."  -- Rivelino*

 - A man will cry for a woman once in his lifetime.
 After that, his soul will never allow him to ever trust women (or fully love) ever again.